adjknowles/WDI-Project-4/README.md

 - Created a Trello board outlining what needed to be done, and depending on their importance, the order in which they needed to be executed.
 - Produced an ERD diagram, mapping out the models and their relationships with one another.
 - Created wireframes using Balsamiq, displaying how I imagined the website and its various pages to look.
-- I then created a few test projects.
-After setting up the first test without Devise, I created the second with a User model using Devise and a scaffolded Instrument and Lesson models.
-- Then I tested the relationships in the Rails console.
+- I then moved into the development phase and created the back-end API.
 - Once the basics of this was all working as expected, I created the main project, replicating the models created in the test.
 - I installed the Foundation gem and added some basic HTML structure and SCSS styling.
 - After this I concentrated on getting all the associations to work correctly.